jeremyreeder/gridscout/docs/index.md

 If this is a problem for you, then an anonymous VPN is once again recommended.

 # Who are you, and why did you create GridScout™?
 My name is [Jeremy Reeder][jeremy].
-I take in interest in the security of my home and my community, so I've made a point of learning what it takes to protect them.
+I take an interest in the security of my home and my community, so I've made a point of learning what it takes to protect them.
 You may wish to do the same.
 Perhaps you can find others around you who share this goal, and work together.
 Such a group may be called an emergency-response team,